zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

   1. Create a generic `ConfirmActionDialog` component with props for `isOpen`, `onOpenChange`, `onConfirm`, `title`, `description`, `confirmText`, and `cancelText`.
   2. Identify existing `AlertDialog` or similar confirmation implementations.
   3. Replace direct `AlertDialog` usage with the `ConfirmActionDialog` component.
-  4. Map existing state variables (e.g., `isConfirmDialogOpen`, `itemToDelete`) and handlers to the new component's props.
+  4. Map existing state variables (e.g., `isConfirmDeleteDialogOpen`, `itemToDelete`) and handlers to the new component's props.

 ### Displaying Related Entity Counts